ashfaqfarooqui/ROAR/Lift_simulation/README.md

-# Simulation environment for lift meovement
+# Simulation environment for lift movement
 =====

 ##Installing drivers for kinect